A Guide to Contract Manufacturing in Vietnam

 - Misunderstandings in specifications or tolerances are common without rigorous documentation.

-Preparatory Work Before Reaching Out to Manufacturers
+Steps to Take Before Reaching Out to Manufacturers

-The process of getting the best results with Vietnamese contract manufacturing starts long before you engage a factory.
-Preparation reduces miscommunication, prevents costly delays, and helps you identify qualified partners more efficiently.
-Whether you’re a startup or an experienced OEM, having the right documentation and clarity is critical before requesting quotes.
+Getting the best results with Vietnamese contract manufacturing starts long before you engage a factory.
+Diligent preparation can reduce miscommunication, prevent costly delays, and help you identify qualified partners more efficiently.

-Solidifying Product Specifications, BOM, and Drawings
+Solidify Product Specifications, BOM, and Drawings

 - Detailed engineering drawings (preferably 2D + 3D CAD)